mpasovic/majapasovic.org/_posts/2012-06-25-disability-and-bodies.md

 ---
 layout: post
+title: >-
-title: "Bodies in the Claws of Postmodernism: On the Way to Liberation or Chained More than Ever?"
+  Bodies in the Claws of Postmodernism: On the Way to Liberation or Chained More than Ever?
+published: true
 ---

 ![blakeman.jpg](../img/blakeman.jpg)